Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 Can I use Revolut as my main finance tracker?

 Only if Revolut is your only account.
 Revolut's analytics don't see transactions from your Polish bank, cash withdrawals made elsewhere, or investments on XTB/Binance.
-For a complete picture, you need a dedicated finance app.
+For a complete picture, you need a dedicated finance app that can aggregate multiple sources.

 What's the cheapest way to manage finances in Poland?

-Google Sheets (free) for the DIY approach, or Freenance's free tier for basic automatic tracking.
-If you value your time, Freenance Premium at 19-29 PLN/month pays for itself in hours saved.
+Google Sheets (free) for the DIY approach, or Monefy (~10 PLN one-time) for dead-simple tracking.
+If you value your time, Freenance's free tier provides basic automatic tracking.
+Freenance Premium at 19–29 PLN/month pays for itself in hours saved vs manual spreadsheet management.

 How do I track Polish Treasury Bonds in a finance app?

-Most international apps don't support this.
-Freenance tracks EDO, COI, and ROR bonds with current valuations.
-In Excel, you'd need to manually update bond values each month.
+Most international apps don't support this at all.
+Freenance tracks EDO, COI, ROR, and TOS bonds with current valuations based on actual interest rates and inflation.
+In Excel, you'd need to manually calculate bond values each month using the formulas from the Ministry of Finance — doable but tedious.

 What is Financial Freedom Runway?

-It's a concept popularized by Freenance — it calculates how many months you could live without any income, based on your current net worth and average monthly expenses.
-It's a more intuitive metric than abstract "I need 2 million PLN" goals.
+It's a concept that calculates how many months you could live without any income, based on your current net worth and average monthly expenses.
+Unlike abstract retirement goals ("save 2 million PLN"), the Runway gives you a concrete, evolving number.
+Freenance popularized this concept and calculates it automatically, factoring in different asset types and their liquidity.
 Learn more about runway →

 Is personal finance data safe in Polish apps?

 Freenance stores data on EU servers with encryption.
-Always check the app's privacy policy.
-For maximum privacy, use a local Excel file — but you'll sacrifice convenience.
+Bank imports use file-based transfer (MT940/CSV), not screen scraping, which is more secure.
+Always check the app's privacy policy and data processing agreement (required under GDPR).
+For maximum privacy, use a local Excel file — but you'll sacrifice convenience and automation.

 Do I need a finance app if I already use mBank's spending insights?

 mBank's built-in analytics are decent for basic spending categories, but they only show mBank transactions.
-If you also have a savings account at ING, investments at XTB, crypto on Binance, and use Revolut for travel — you need something that aggregates everything.
+If you also have a savings account at ING, investments at XTB, crypto on Binance, Polish Treasury Bonds, and use Revolut for travel — you need something that aggregates everything.
+That fragmented view is exactly what Freenance solves.

 Conclusion

 There's no single "best" finance app — it depends on what you need.
-But for Poland specifically, the key factor is local support: Polish bank imports, Treasury Bond tracking, and understanding of IKE/IKZE.
+But for Poland specifically, the key differentiator is local support: Polish bank imports, Treasury Bond tracking, and understanding of IKE/IKZE.

 Want full control over your finances?